dtolpin/offtopia.net/content/posts/pages-per-visit.md

 We first ran the inference with importance sampling, which gave acceptable results, partially because our prior on $C$ was close to the posterior.
-However, the running times were even longer than with Edward: it takes more than 10 <i>minutes</i> for Pyro to draw 10 000 samples.
+However, the running times were even longer than with Edward: it takes more than 10 minutes for Pyro to draw 10,000 samples.
 We then turned to variational inference, only to discover that the model would have to be rewritten: since gradients are computed by the underlying [PyTorch](http://pytorch.org) code, all involved computations must be expressed as non-destructive